arthurkuhn/hrvtoolkit/docs/index.md

       excerpt: Find out about the HRV Toolkit and the different use cases.
       cta: Read more
       url: '/about'
-    - title: Quick Install
+    - title: Installation
       excerpt: The HRV ToolKit can be run in different ways.
 Here you can see how to install the MATLAB and standalone apps, for prototyping and experimentation.
+For batch processing and more advanced usage, find out how to get the code here.
       cta: Read more
       url: '#'
-    - title: Using MATLAB
-      excerpt: In this section you'll find out how to clone the repository to be able to call the MATLAB functions directly, as well as run batch processing.
-      cta: Read more
-      url: '#'
     - title: Using the GUI
       excerpt: Both the QRS extraction and HRVAS apps have user interfaces allowing for simple control of the pipeline.
 Find out about all the features here.
+      cta: Read more
+      url: '#'
+    - title: Using MATLAB
+      excerpt: In this section you'll find out how to call the MATLAB functions directly, as well as run batch processing.
       cta: Read more
       url: '#'
     - title: API Reference
       excerpt: Find out how to call all the MATLAB functions of the pipeline.
       cta: Read more